-If you're a small business owner who buys from wholesalers and sells to consumers, you've most certainly come across competitors selling the same products as you.
-Although you might be doing just fine (for now), you can't help but ask yourself what you can do to differentiate yourself from those competitors selling the same products as you.
+Although your business might be doing just fine (for now), you can't help but ask yourself what you can do to stand out from those competitors selling the same products as you.

 Some of these competitors have the advantage of selling on popular marketplaces like Amazon and eBay.
-Others may have you beat on design, or price.
+Others may have you beat on design.
+Others might gain an edge with lower prices.
 So how can you make your shop stand out?
 The key is to look at the specific elements that can potentially separate shops from each other.

 Some points where you can really stand out are: